horizonjohn/horizonjohn.github.io/_pages/about.md

 <!-- [**Github**](None) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>-->

-- We introduce a fashion design system, CrossGAI, that can support multiple designers to collaborate on different devices and provide AI-enhanced sketching assistance.
+- *Motivation*: In the field of fashion design, the increasing prevalence of remote work has introduced cross-regional challenges for designers, leading to the emergence of collaborative design.
+- *Solution*: We introduce CrossGAI, an AI-aided fashion design system that employs several AI modules to assist designers in rapid development.
+Additionally, it utilizes the Lyapunov algorithm with a DNN actor to dynamically optimize the network bandwidth across different clients, supporting collaboration among multiple designers on various devices.
 </div>
 </div>